Sakura-sx/cf-shield/README.md

 - [x] Averaged CPU monitoring option.
 - [x] Customizable alert messages.
 - [x] Send an alert when the challenge rule does not make the CPU usage go down.
+- [x] Trigger based on network traffic.
+- [ ] Placeholders on the custom alert messages.
 - [ ] Automated CPU spike detection option.
 - [ ] Add ratelimit challenge.